 Another example is the documentation requirements for importation into each port: every port (or airport) wants a different set of documents.
 Indeed every customs broker in the same port may have different requirements.
 Fundamentally, Customs want proof that you are moving to Italy on a permanent basis and want transferees to apply for and obtain a Residence Certificate before the shipment arrives.
 But that can take up to 12 months, by which time the house hold goods have already arrived at the port or airport.
 So what do you do?
 Well the shipment has to be imported under bond.
 Which means Customs is accepting an insurance policy (which the mover arranges, it’s invisible to the client) instead of taking the money that would technically be due for VAT and Taxes in lieu of the fact that the transferee has to do all the motions necessary to obtain the Residence Certificate (which is not an easy matter, before you can get the certificate you need to apply for and provide other documents first) within 12 months of arrival.

-But wait, there’s more: brokers and moving companies may have to ask for supporting documents as well, such as a letter on headed paper from the transferee’s Employer stating why he is moving to the country.
+But wait, there’s more: brokers and companies handling removals to Italy may have to ask for supporting documents as well, such as a letter on headed paper from the transferee’s Employer stating why he is moving to the country.

-Basically it is one big headache, but with the correct assistance from your mover or relocation agent things will be smooth.
+Basically it is one big headache, but with the correct assistance from your mover or relocation agent moving to Italy will be smooth.
 Labour intensive… but smooth.

 Then let’s not forget the beautiful winding narrow streets.
 Pretty right?
 Not so pretty when you have to move a full house worth’s of furniture and personal effects.
 Over the years we have had to come to the rescue of many European movers whom show up to the address indicated by the client with a large vehicle, only to discover that they cannot get anywhere near the address.
 For that, you need small vans which need to be sourced locally or at least from a city nearby.